YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 +++++++++++++++
 ydb_hupenable
 +++++++++++++++
 **ydb_hupenable (gtm_hupenable)** specifies the initial value that determines whether a YottaDB process should recognize a disconnect signal from a PRINCIPAL device that is a terminal.
 If it is defined, and evaluates to a non-zero integer or any case-independent string or leading substrings of "TRUE" or "YES", the process receives a TERMHANGUP error if the OS signals that the terminal assigned to the process as the PRINCIPAL device has disconnected.
 Within a running process, `USE $PRINCIPAL:[NO]HUP[ENABLE] <../ProgrammersGuide/ioproc.html#hupenable>`_ controls this behavior.
 By default, YottaDB ignores such a signal, but a process that ignores the signal may subsequently receive an IOEOF or a TERMWRITE error from an attempt to respectively READ from, or WRITE to the missing device.
-YottaDB terminates a process that ignores more than one of these messages and, if the process is not in Direct Mode, sends a NOPRINCIO message to the operator log.
+YottaDB terminates a process that ignores more than one of these messages and, if the process is not in Direct Mode, sends a NOPRINCIO message to the syslog.

 ydb_hupenable was added to YottaDB effective release `r1.34 <https://gitlab.com/YottaDB/DB/YDB/-/tags/r1.34>`_.